 As we see more physical store closures and overall changes in customer shopping patterns, it’s important to focus on differentiating your stores and overall shopping experience.
 Simply put, the typical store layout planning processes just aren’t going to cut it anymore.

 Instead, advanced analytic capabilities are required.
-This includes predictive analytics and pattern matching to provide precise recommendation for the placement of categories and products, all to maximize sales of a specific store.
+This includes predictive analytics and pattern matching to provide precise recommendations for the placement of categories and products, all to maximize sales of a specific store.
 Intelligent virtual store design uses scientific space-planning techniques, such as system-generated recommendations, to enhance the effectiveness of store-specific spatial assignment.

 This certainly applies to online stores too, from a UI/UX standpoint.
-The better you can predict where you customers will go and why – whether online or in the physical store – the more sales success you will enjoy.
+The better you can predict where your customers will go and why – whether online or in the physical store – the more sales success you will enjoy.
 This technology is predicted to progress rapidly so it’s definitely something to consider sooner rather than later.